ProjecticumDlerpDs/Splicing_mouse/README.md

 Goal is to write a pipeline that can cluster data based on similarities withing dataset E8.5, and to find a suitable analysis method for the determination of alternative splicing of RNA.

- This Github repository will function as an online labjournal where scripts/data are stored for
+ This Github repository will function as an online labjournal where scripts/data are stored.
+ Additional not all data can be transfered to github due to size limitations.
+See gitignore for which files are excluded.
+ Belowd is noted where the data is stored and can be traced from the HU Rstudio server.